-The Bichon Frise dog breed can trace its roots to the Mediterranean area where it existed as far back as 600-300 B.C.
+The very charming Bichon Frise dog breed can trace its roots to the Mediterranean area where it existed as far back as 600-300 B.C.

 Also know as the Bichon Tenerife, the breed's development is particularly noted